 Cape Tenaro (aka Cape Matapan) is the southernmost point of Mani and that of mainland Europe as well.
 The remoteness of the location and the expanse of the sea stretching up to the shores of Libya made this place sacred since the time of ancient Greeks.

-To add to this picture, an existing cave in the area was quickly perceived by people as the entrance to the kingdom of Hades and many temples honouring him among other gods were erected there.
+To add to this picture, an existing cave in the area was quickly perceived by people as the entrance to the kingdom of Hades and many temples honoring him among other gods were erected there.

 The ruins of the temple of Poseidon still visible today stand as proof of history.
 After the domination of Christianity, the temple was converted into a church and quickly the ancient festivals and rituals became part of the new Christian narrative.

-Walk along the Viros Gorge
+Walk along the Viros Gorge in Outer Mani

 The monastery of Lykaki in the Viros Gorge - credits: mycountry.gr

 If you decide to set on a trekking experience across the Viros Gorge keep in mind that you have to cover 11 strenuous kilometers and reach the maximum altitude of 600 meters.